evoldoers/biomake/README.md

 If any of these tests fail, Biomake will backtrack and attempt to build the target using a different rule, or a different pattern-match to the same rule.
 If all the tests pass, Biomake will commit to using the rule, and will attempt to execute the recipe using the shell (or the queueing engine).

+Note that the target goal is tested multiple times (to plan theoretical build paths) and so should probably not have side effects.
+The deps goal is tested later, and only once for every time the rule is bound, so it is a bit safer for the deps goal to have side effects.

 Failure during execution of the recipe (or execution of any recipes in the dependency tree) will never cause Biomake to backtrack; it will either halt, or (if the `-k` command-line option was specified) soldier on obliviously.